ipath soft edges full

 Rethinking the metabolism

-Metabolomics, along with lipidomics, are powerful phenotyping technologies.
-They allow us to measure the polar and lipid metabolites with more specificity and sensitvity than ever before!
-Using metabolomic approaches, we are revealing the yet-unknown biological functions of well-known metabolites, getting new insights into metabolic signaling and pathway activity, discovering new metabolites and metabolic pathways…
+Metabolomics, along with lipidomics, is a powerful phenotyping technology.
+It allows us to measure polar and lipid metabolites with greater specificity and sensitvity than ever before!
+Using metabolomic approaches, we are uncovering previously unknown biological functions of well-known metabolites, getting new insights into metabolic signaling and pathway activity, and discovering new metabolites and metabolic pathways…

 In brief, with metabolomics, we are revisiting the metabolism & building upon the acquired knowledge of biochemistry!